-Within the Sentara Cancer Network, clinicians and academic researchers work together to elevate care for patients.
-This collaborative philosophy fosters innovation in the network and drives access to clinical trial options for our patients.
-Medical oncologists in our Sentara Cancer Network communities are especially instrumental in connecting patients with clinical trials — helping to achieve the Commission on Cancer’s principle to deliver quality care close to home.
+Within our Sentara Cancer Network, clinicians and academic researchers work together to elevate care for patients.
+This collaborative philosophy fosters innovation in our network and drives access to clinical trial options for our patients.
+Collaborations between surgical, radiation and medical oncologists in our Sentara Cancer Network are especially instrumental in connecting patients with clinical trials.

-Through collaboration with the NCI National Clinical Trials Network (NCTN), the Alliance for Clinical Trials in Oncology and NRG Oncology develop and conduct clinical trials with promising new cancer therapies.
-Through these collaborative efforts we utilize the best science to develop optimal treatment and prevention strategies for cancer, as well as research methods to alleviate side effects of cancer and cancer treatments.
+Through collaboration with the National Cancer Institute’s National Clinical Trials Network (NCTN), the Alliance for Clinical Trials in Oncology and National Research Group Oncology develop and conduct clinical trials with promising new cancer therapies.
+These collaborative efforts allow us to utilize the best science to develop optimal treatment and prevention strategies for cancer, as well as research methods to alleviate side effects of cancer and cancer treatments.

 - Efficacy and Safety trials for investigational biologics

 Foundation for the Accreditation of Cellular Therapy accreditation

 After meeting rigorous clinical standards, our autologous stem cell transplant program received accreditation by the Foundation for the Accreditation of Cellular Therapy (FACT).
 The program remains the first and only transplant program in Hampton Roads to earn the prestigious distinction.
 The Autologous Stem Cell Transplant Program at our quaternary hospital, Sentara Norfolk General Hospital, is one of 135 nationally.
 Sanctioned through FACT, the program adheres to the most stringent clinical standards.
 FACT accreditation is the gold standard insurance companies often demand.

 Quality Oncology Practice Initiative certification